-The Dorothy Dunnett Society was formed to help our members enjoy, discuss and promote the works of Dorothy Dunnett and the historical periods in which they were set.
-The Society is based in Edinburgh, Scotland.
-We are run by volunteers, and have members in Scotland, England, Wales, Ireland, the USA, Canada, Australia, Germany, New Zealand, South Africa, France and other countries.
+The Dorothy Dunnett Society exists to help its members enjoy, discuss and promote the works of Dorothy Dunnett and the historical periods in which they were set.
+The lively and companionable Society is based in Edinburgh, Scotland.
+We are run by volunteers, and have over 400 members in Scotland, England, Wales, Ireland, the USA, Canada, Australia, Germany, New Zealand, South Africa, France and other countries.

 The Society is legally constituted as a charity under the laws of Scotland and its aims are to: